How To Make Fast Progress From Taking Guitar Lessons

 - Commit to doing everything your guitar teacher tells you to do, both during your guitar lessons and at home.
 How you practice at home between lessons is the most important part of your progress.
 You don’t need to practice guitar for hours per day… but it’s important to practice something every day, with your full attention.

-Note: a great guitar teacher knows how to motivate you to practice the right way at home (between lessons).
-Watch this video to see an example of this:
+Note: a great guitar teacher knows how to motivate you to practice the right way at home (between guitar lessons).
+Watch this guitar lessons video to see an example of this:

 The better you practice at home, the less time your teacher has to spend each lesson to review things you already learned.
 This saves you time and money.

 - Commit to keeping an open mind.
-Sometimes your guitar teacher may tell you to practice in ways that push you outside of your comfort zone.
+Sometimes guitar lessons get you to practice in ways that push you outside of your comfort zone.
 Other times you may need to let go of old beliefs that have slowed down your progress in the past.

 You can become a good guitar student even if you haven't been one in the past.
 Read this article to learn how to become a good guitar student.

-This is one of many reasons why self-taught guitarists often struggle to make progress.
+This is one of many reasons why guitarists often struggle to make progress without taking guitar lessons.
 They usually have no structure in their learning and most spend a lot of time practicing to get very little results.

 Note: if your current guitar teacher hasn’t earned your trust, find another teacher whom you trust more.